-Public liability insurance is for when you go out and about on business, or have visitors to your studio.
+Public liability insurance is for when you go out and about on business, or have visitors to your workplace.
 It’s for claims of physical damage to property and people.
 Useful if you’re clumsy.

 Employers’ liability insurance covers your business if an employee sues it for damages.
 Claims are usually because they’ve suffered injuries and illnesses as a consequence of working for you.
 It’s a legal requirement for UK businesses with employees.

-Office and property insurance covers the things in your studio (furniture, plants, fixed IT equipment etc) and portable insurance covers gadgets and technical equipment away from the studio (laptops, tablets, projectors etc).
+Office and property insurance covers the things in your workplace (furniture, plants, fixed IT equipment etc) and portable insurance covers gadgets and technical equipment away from the workplace (laptops, tablets, projectors etc).
 If you’re not sure it’s worth insuring, add it all up – it’s probably worth more than you think.

-Business interruption insurance means you can still work when your studio’s out of action.
+Business interruption insurance means you can still work when your workplace is out of action.
 Be it flood, fire or flea infestation, you’re covered for the costs of setting up elsewhere and for any lost revenue in that time.

 Directors’ and officers’ insurance covers your company bosses.
 Anyone from regulators to shareholders to competitors can accuse you of not running a business with due care.
 Worse, directors are personally liable for their actions.
 The good thing is this insurance covers your defence costs and any compensation you have to pay.
 So you can put away your chequebook.

 Glad you asked.

 The simple answer is: we know what we’re doing.
 Professional insurance is all we do so we know what you need, even if you don’t.